kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 5. This should report a dummy schema and some dummy usage data to your local instance of Hive, allowing you to test features e2e

 > Note: You can set `STAGING=1` in order to target staging env and seed a target there.
+Same for
+> development env, you can use `DEV=1`

 > To send more operations and test heavy load on Hive instance, you can also set `OPERATIONS`
 > (amount of operations in each interval round, default is `1`) and `INTERVAL` (frequency of sending